 What should you do if probate has been applied for?

 A grant of probate or Grant of representation is the legal proving of a will.
 It is a document granted by the probate office to the executors or administrators confirming their right to administer the Deceased’s Estate.
-When probate is granted it is made public record along with the will if there is one.
+Wills that have gone to probate will be made public record along with the grant of probate once it has been issued.

 A new probate record will appear online 2 weeks after the grant has been issued.
-If you believe probate has been applied for on an estate of someone who has passed away within the last 6 months you can apply for a ‘Standing Search’.
+If you believe probate has been applied for on an estate of someone who has passed away within the last 6 months you can apply for a ‘Standing Search’ at the probate registry.
 This means if the grant is issued you will receive a copy.

 If a grant of probate has not been issued on an estate you believe you are an executor for, there are some actions you can take to ensure the estate is administered according to the deceased’s wishes and the law.
 These actions can vary depending on the circumstances.
 You can speak to one of our advisers by calling 08007318722.

 There are many circumstances in which it would be necessary to locate a grant of probate.
 If there is a valid last will and testament of the Deceased it will be made public alongside the grant of probate.
+You will be able to view the Will after probate has been issued.
 If there is no will in place the Rules of intestacy must be followed.
 If you are concerned that the correct legal actions have not been taken it may be helpful to confirm the wishes of the deceased according to their will.

 If you believe you may have been named the executor of an estate but have not been located and informed.